rayou2/crontab/README.md

 # Crontab

-Using python for Crontab to deploy on VM
+Crontab with Python deploy on VM

 We used GCP to test automation in the python file for cron jobs